nicnocquee/next-secure-download/README.md

 1. It goes without saying that the files remain secret as long as your repository is private!
 2. Do not forget to assign values to `ADMIN_USERNAME` and `ADMIN_PASSWORD` environment variables, or else the files can be freely downloaded.
-3. If you change the username and password, you need to redeploy the deployment in vercel.
+3. If you change the username and password, you need to redeploy the deployment in the hosting service.
 4. Of course you can [deploy the project to your own server](https://nextjs.org/docs/deployment#other-hosting-options).
-5. This solution is FREE as long as GitHub and Vercel remains having FREE plans. 😆
+5. This solution is FREE as long as GitHub and the hosting service remains having FREE plans. 😆

 # License